Monday, Aug. 21 – Friday, Aug. 25 – Candidate qualifying period for municipal candidates

 Click here to see polling locations for every precinct in Floyd County.

 NOTE: As of Sept.
 2023, precincts and polling locations have been updated.
-While the new precinct map is official, please stand by for an official update from the Board of Elections on updated polling locations.
+The new precinct map can be found below, and the polling locations can be accessed by clicking the above link.

 Fill out the form below to download our free PDF!